 Probably a good thing they don’t deliver; I think I would have eaten these every night for the past week.
 Not purposely but interestingly enough I had done something that has been habit since I was a kid.
 I saved the best for last.
 So worth it.
 So want some more!

-PIN ‘Blackberry Collins Cocktail with St. Germain Liqueur’
+PIN IT!
+‘Blackberry Collins Cocktail with St. Germain Liqueur’

 - 1 oz vodka